Murder of Travis Alexander: Guilt phase

-Arias' testimony added to a very long defense portion of the guilt phase of the trial, which led to problems with retention of jury members.
-On April 3, a jury member was dismissed for "misconduct."
-The defense asked for a mistrial, which the judge denied.
-On April 12, another juror was excused for health reasons.
-A third juror was dismissed on April 25 after being arrested for a DUI offense.
-By April 25, defense costs had reached almost $1.7 million.
+In closing arguments, Martinez accused Arias of being a manipulative liar, showed a text that Alexander had sent calling Arias "evil," again displayed the gruesome crime-scene photographs, and said that Arias had attempted to manipulate the jury.
+Arias's defense asked the jury to put aside any personal dislike they may have had for Arias, and said that the prosecution's premeditation theory "[didn't] make any sense," contending that Arias's behavior—including appearing on security cameras, preserving receipts from gas cans she purchased, and spending the night at Alexander's before the killing—were inconsistent with the notion that she was on a "covert mission".
+In rebuttal, Martinez reemphasized the extent and variety of Alexander's wounds, calling the killing "a slaughter".

-On May 7, 2013, after 15 hours of deliberation, Arias was found guilty of first-degree murder.
-All twelve jurors found her guilty of first-degree premeditated murder, of which seven additionally found her guilty of felony murder.
+Three jurors were dismissed through the course of the trial—one for misconduct, one for health-related reasons, and one after being arrested for a DUI offense.
+At the close of arguments, jurors were instructed that they could find Arias guilty of first degree murder if each of them, individually, found that she had premeditated the murder or had caused the death while committing a felony.
+On May 8, 2013, after 15 hours of deliberation, Arias was found guilty of first-degree murder.
+All twelve jurors found her guilty of first-degree premeditated murder; seven of the twelve jurors determined she was guilty of felony murder.
 As the verdict was read, Alexander's family smiled and hugged one another.
 Crowds outside the courtroom began cheering and chanting.

 Aggravation phase

 Following the conviction, the prosecution was required to convince the jury that the murder was "cruel, heinous, or depraved" for them to determine that Arias was eligible for the death penalty.
 The aggravation phase of the trial started on May 15, 2013.
 The only witness was the medical examiner who had performed Alexander's autopsy.
-Arias' attorneys, who had repeatedly asked to step down from the case, provided only brief opening statements and closing arguments in which they said that the adrenaline rushing through Alexander's body may have prevented him from feeling much pain during his death.
+Arias's attorneys, who had repeatedly asked to step down from the case, provided only brief opening statements and closing arguments in which they said that the adrenaline rushing through Alexander's body may have prevented him from feeling much pain during his death.
 Prosecutor Martinez showed photos of the corpse and crime scene to the jury, then paused for two minutes of silence to illustrate how long he claimed that it took for Alexander to die.
 After less than three hours of consideration, the jury determined that Arias was eligible for the death penalty.